-EVERYONE who enrolls in Medicare Part B must pay their monthly Medicare Part B Premium and their Annual Part B Deductible, regardless of whether they participate in Original Medicare, a Medicare Advantage Plan or if they choose Original Medicare with a Medicare Supplement policy.
-Part B can be Paid by Credit Card, Direct Bill, EFT Transfers or can be paid from your monthly Social Security Benefits.
+EVERYONE who enrolls in Medicare Part B must pay their monthly Medicare Part B Premium and their Annual Part B Deductible, regardless of whether they participate in Original Medicare, a Medicare Advantage Plan or; even if they choose Original Medicare with a Medicare Supplement policy.
+Your Medicare Part B premium can be Paid by Credit Card, Direct Bill, EFT Transfers or can be paid from your monthly Social Security Benefits.

 For 2023 the monthly Medicare Part B premium is $164.90, and the Annual Part B Deductible will be $226.
 This means you must meet the annual Deductible before Medicare begins to pay.